Your Theory of Change

 The last few minutes of each session

-To make sure we’re on track, I get feedback from you at the end of every session about how you rate me and the work we did together during that session.
+To make sure we’re on track, I get feedback from you at the end of every session about how you rate the work we did together during that session.
 I do this by asking you to complete a brief four question scale called the SRS, the Session Rating Scale.
 This is to get your honest feedback about your relationship with me, whether the goals and topics we discussed were what you needed, how well my approach fits your needs, and an overall general assessment of the session we just had.

 The take-away message